-8. Bad Gas Cap on a Husqvarna Mower
+8. Bad Gas Cap

 Something as simple as a gas cap can cause your Husqvarna mower to die.
-Fuel caps on are designed to vent.
+Fuel caps are designed to vent.
 When the vent is blocked, a vacuum is created in the fuel tank which restricts the amount of fuel flowing through the fuel tank.

 Solution: Remove your fuel cap and start your lawn mower, and allow it to run.
 If your Husqvarna no longer shuts off, this can be your problem.
 Be careful to not let any dirt or debris enter your fuel system when testing your mower without the fuel cap.